sebastiangeiger01/bikesharing/deliverables/deployment.md

 1. Deploy your application: Use the ECS console to deploy your application.
 This will create new tasks for your services, start the tasks, and register them with the load balancer.
 1. Verify the deployment: Verify that your application is running and accessible by visiting the load balancer endpoint.

-Please note that this is just an example and these steps were not implemented by us, they are just based on initial research done by us.
+Please note that the AWS deployment manual was not yet implemented by us, ist is just based on initial research done by us.